 In comparison with the “T” shaped individual, the “I” shaped individual is focused largely on their particular knowledge and skill-set, views the workplace as a competitive environment, and works within disciplinary silos.
 Currently many college and university graduates have been trained to be productive in one field, but employers are placing increasing importance on skills that reach beyond a single discipline or focus.
 Upon graduation, students should be able to handle information from multiple sources, advance professional relationships across different organizations, contribute innovatively to organizational practices, and communicate with understanding across social, cultural, economic and scientific disciplines.
 Tomorrow’s workers will build their careers in a globally interconnected and constantly changing world with smarter technologies in an effort to effect positive global change.

 Over the past decade, research has emphasized the need for today’s young professionals to possess deep disciplinary knowledge along with a keen ability to communicate across social, cultural and economic boundaries.
 These “T-shaped professionals” are in high demand for their ability to innovate, build relationships, advance research and strengthen their organizations.

-This summit is aimed to provide leaders from industry, academia, government, foundations, professional organizations, and other stakeholders with the tools necessary to design educational models that foster and develop T-shaped characteristics that are in high demand today and in the future workforce.
-Through this meeting of like-minded innovators, we hope to prepare for an era of forthcoming professionals who use new technologies, business models, and societal innovation to make a positive impact on the world.
+This T-Academy provides campus leaders and other stakeholders with the tools necessary to design educational models that foster and develop T-shaped characteristics that are in high demand today and in the future workforce.
+The emphasis of this session is on creative development of campus projects, using the power of group interaction to hone those design.